 Saint Catherines church, Thomas Street, Dublin, Ireland.

-he was expelled from Trinity.
+and as a result was expelled from Trinity.
 Following the 1798 rising he became involved with

-re-organising the society & the British Authorities subsequently issued a warrant for his arrest.
+re-organising the society & British Authorities subsequently issued a warrant for his arrest.
 Emmett escaped & travelled abroad seeking military aid for a

 rebellion & returned to Ireland in October 1802.
 On July 23rd 1803 Robert Emmett launched a minor rising in Dublin which was quashed

 within a short time by British military forces with a loss of fifty rebels & 20 Crown forces.